Muslimgauze: Death

 On 30 December 1998, Jones was rushed to A&E in Manchester with a rare fungal infection in his bloodstream, for which he had to be heavily sedated.
-His body eventually shut down, and he died on 14 January 1999.
+He contracted pneumonia and died on 14 January 1999.

 Legacy

 Since Bryn Jones's death in 1999 at the age of 37, his music under Muslimgauze has continued to be released.
 He often inundated labels and collaborators with music, and consequently the latter had to be selective of what was eventually put out.
 Labels, including Soleilmoon and Staalplaat, continue to publish unreleased albums, as well as releases of demos, his own reworked tracks, and abandoned full-length tapes.
 Jones' posthumous discography is known for including many studio variations of nearly all his music.

-In April 2014, Vinyl On Demand released Chasing the Shadow of Bryn Jones 1983–1988, a 10 LP box set reissuing early albums originally released by Product Kinematopgraph, Recloose Organisation, and Jones' own Limited Editions.
+In April 2014, Vinyl On Demand released Chasing the Shadow of Bryn Jones 1983–1988, a 10 LP box set reissuing early albums originally released by Product Kinematograph, Recloose Organisation, and Jones' own Limited Editions.
 Each LP includes bonus tracks taken from period compilation albums.
 The release was also accompanied by biography written by Ibrahim Khider titled Muslimgauze: Chasing the Shadow of Bryn Jones.